-Habib Farajabadi uses all sorts of tools to compose his acrylics; things such as nails, wood stock, forks and hair brush, without ever dispensing the regular paint brush.
-Now and then, these marks suggest something like hieroglyphic signs, ancient calligraphies, letters of a non-existing alphabet.
+Habib Farajabadi uses all sorts of tools to compose his acrylics, things such as nails, wood stock, forks and hair brush, without ever dispensing the regular paint brush.
+Now and then, these marks suggests something of hieroglyphic signs, ancient calligraphies, letters of non-existing alphabet.
 Farajabadi works on both sides of the canvas, even if much of the surface is left raw and visible.
 Where there is a conscious choice of using color, he’s not economical: the artist often prefers bright, strident tones.
 His acrylic brushstrokes remind, in their texture and ludic colors, childish chalk; either that or the canvas is taken by a dark atmosphere.
-The color black is always present; sometimes as dominating hue, others supporting a colorful composition—something even more present in the rawness of his drawings.
+The color black is always present, sometimes as dominating hue, others supporting a colorful composition, something even more present in the rawness of his drawings.

 Also a sculptor, Farajabadi works mainly with wood and plywood, on which additional elements are incorporated, creating, sometimes, a contrast between the colorful bodies of his pieces and its menacing heads.
 Habib Farajabadi was born in 1982 in Iran and he lives and works in Tehran.